adrian0901/Musicalix/README.md

 # Musicalix
 Delphi MP3 (and other music formats) player written in Delphi 7.
 Needs TMS Component Pack and TMS Instrumentation Workshop to compile.
 Includes basic stuff like playing and pausing, you can safely move the TMS-exclusive code to base VCL components.

+# Installation
+Just get the release file, unzip it, and run the exe.

+# Contribution
+If you want to contribute, just fork this, do a pull request, and then if the changes are needed, I'll accept!

+# License
+Liberal License.
+Use this in every way possible, including selling this.
+Just don't forget to credit adrian09_01 in the credits window.